Israel–Turkey relations: Armenian genocide

-Economic relations
+Economic relationship

 In 1996, Turkey and Israel signed a free-trade agreement.
 In 1997, a double-taxation prevention treaty went into effect.
 A bilateral investment treaty was signed in 1998.

 Israeli-Turkish trade rose 26% to $2 billion in first half of 2011 from $1.59 billion in the first half of 2010.
 According to the Israeli Chamber of Commerce, Israeli exports to Turkey rose 39% to $950 million, and imports from Turkey rose 16% to $1.05 billion.
 Turkey is Israel's sixth-largest export destination.
 Chemicals and oil distillates are the primary exports.
 Turkey purchases high-tech defense equipment from Israel, whereas Turkey supplies Israel with military boots and uniforms.
 Israeli import of Turkish vegetable products has remained steady since 2007, and imports of prepared foodstuffs, beverages and tobacco doubled from 2007 to 2011.

+On 2 March 2024, people in Turkey gathered in Istanbul to protest trade relations between Turkey and Israel.

+On 2 May 2024, Turkey announced that it was effective immediately suspending all trade with Israel due to the "worsening humanitarian tragedy" in the Palestinian territories.

+On 9 May 2024, Israel Katz, the foreign minister of Israel, claimed that the Turkish government had eased the trade ban with Israel.
+Turkish Minister of Trade Omar Bulat condemned Katz's claim, calling it "completely fictional."

+On 7 October 2024, Mustafa Yeneroğlu presented a report to parliament on the sharp increase in exports to Palestinian territories.
+Yeneroğlu requested Trade Ömer Bolat to reply to local media reports claiming that trade with Israel was quietly continuing through Palestinian companies, with shipping documents representing goods as destined for Palestinian territories when they were going to Israel.
+Bolat denied these claims.

+On 8 October 2024, Reuters reported, that Turkish exports to the Palestinian territories increased by 35 percent, according to the Turkish Exporters Assembly (TIM), five months after Turkey banned trade with Israel.

+according to the Yedioth Ahronoth newspaper, Turkish exporters and Israeli importers are utilizing a new logistical route to circumvent the trade ban.
+This route first transports Turkish products to third countries, such as Greece, Bulgaria, and Romania, before they are sent to Israel.
+Although this transit incurs additional shipping costs, it guarantees a continuous flow of goods.

 Military collaboration

 In 2007, Israel and Turkey discussed the sale of Israeli Ofeq satellites and Arrow missile air-defence systems to Turkey to upgrade Turkish military and intelligence capabilities.
 Israeli defense companies have helped to modernize the F-4 Phantom fleet of the Turkish air force.
 Agreements have included air, sea, land and intelligence cooperation, manufacturing of aircraft, armaments and missiles, mutual military visits, training and exercises, dispatch of observers to oversee military exercises, staff exchanges and military know-how.